-- Formerly known as Fox Hills Mall, this shopping center was renovated in 2009 and then renamed Westfield Culver City.
-The new mall still features anchor stores Macy's and JC Penney, as well as newcomers Target and Best Buy, plus the addition of some familiar mall boutique shops like H&M, XXI Forever, Coach, G by Guess, and Express.
+Westfield Culver City - The mall features anchor stores Macy's and JC Penney, Target and Best Buy, along with many familiar mall boutique shops like H&M, XXI Forever, Coach, G by Guess, and Express.
 Westfield Culver City is in a convenient location, at the intersection of the 405 and the 90 freeways, and just a few miles north of LAX.
 Westfield Culver City and Howard Hughes Promenade make a great pair for shopping near the airport.
-Millions of Milkshakes recently opened a store at the mall.